Overview

 Symptoms

-Medical conditions can alter a person’s biochemistry and balance of hormones and neurochemicals, often leading to anxiety.
-When symptoms interfere with daily life function, cause substantial distress, and persist for over two weeks, they may indicate an anxiety disorder caused by an underlying medical condition.
+Medical conditions can alter a person’s biochemistry and balance of hormones and neurochemicals, which can lead to anxiety or panic.
+When symptoms of intense anxiety interfere with daily life function, cause substantial distress, and persist for over two weeks, they may indicate an anxiety disorder caused by an underlying medical condition.
 In more severe cases, some may develop panic disorder and suffer from intense panic attacks due to heightened anxiety.

-Anxiety may not look the same for everyone.
+Anxiety may not look the same for everyone, and some non-psychiatric conditions can mimic or exacerbate symptoms of an anxiety disorder.
 Below are a few ways to recognize anxiety symptoms commonly associated with anxiety.

 Psychological symptoms